 At 23, Stephanie completed her first Ironman.
 This experience further intensified her desire to learn more about human anatomy and biomechanics, leading her to return to school to where Stephanie completed a Bachelor of Science degree in Kinesiology with a specialized focus in neurophysiology at York University, followed by a Master’s Degree in Physical Therapy at Queen’s University.

 Stephanie has now completed eight Ironman triathlons, numerous half Ironman triathlons, marathons, half marathons and short course triathlons.
-She is a Boston Marathon qualified runner and has recently ventured into ultra distance running with a goal of joining the Canadian 100k Trail Team.
+She is a Boston Marathon runner and has adventured into ultra distance running with a goal of joining the Canadian 100k Trail Team.
 Stephanie is also a member of the Milton Running Group and can be found running local trails on weekends.

 She believes in a movement-based approach to rehabilitation.
-She is also a Certified Functional Dry Needling practitioner and utilizes Active Release Technique® and exercise prescription as the bases for her treatment plans.
+She is also a Certified Functional Dry Needling practitioner and utilizes Active Release Technique® and exercise prescription using Function Range Conditioning, as the bases for her treatment plans.

 Stephanie is also professionally and personally vested in assessment and treatment of concussions.
 Having sustained a concussion after a cycling accident in 2018 – her injury, therapy and recovery process has provided Stephanie with a rare, unique and valuable perspective of concussion management that she uses in her practice.
 She is a Complete Concussion Management Certified Practitioner and takes the treatment and management of a concussion very seriously.